 I just think we have to be at our best now.
 And somehow striving for our best, somehow making something lasting, and most of all working to make the best future for the most people — I think that is the best of what humanity can be and has to be.

 And we need to start making it our mission to give it, to be it, to encode it, to build it in our culture, in our data models, our work environments, our relationships, and all throughout the technology that is interwoven in our lives.
 It’s not science fiction; the future really does depend on it.

-Kate O’Neill, founder of KO Insights, is an speaker, author, and “tech humanist,” making technology better for business and for humans.
+Kate O’Neill, founder of KO Insights, is an author and speaker focused on making technology better for business and for humans.
 Her work explores digital transformation from a human-centric approach, as well as how data and technology are shaping the future of meaningful human experiences.
-Her latest books are Tech Humanist: How You Can Make Technology Better for Business and Better for Humans (2018) and Pixels and Place: Connecting Human Experience Across Digital and Physical Spaces.
+Her latest books are Tech Humanist: How You Can Make Technology Better for Business and Better for Humans (2018) and Pixels and Place: Connecting Human Experience Across Digital and Physical Spaces (2016).